 Have you ever shared a bite of your sandwich with your beloved pup?
 Or peeled the crust off your toast to give Fido a morning snack?
 Don’t worry!
 Almost every puppy parent has given their fur baby a bite or two of human food.
 Not only is bread a favorite staple of the American diet, but it’s also one of the most popular foods worldwide.
 While we know that grapes, chocolate, and certain nuts are dangerous for dogs, let’s get back to that sandwich.
 Can you safely feed dogs bread?
 Let’s find out.

 According to the American Kennel Club, the answer is yes, but only as long as you make sure the bread is dog-friendly.
 If your dog has a balanced, nutritious diet, it’s safe to let them snack on white or wheat bread occasionally.
 Watch out for any signs of an allergic reaction or an upset stomach afterward, as dogs can have food intolerances just like humans can.

-Another ingredient to keep an eye out for?
-The artificial sweetener xylitol, which is commonly used in nut butters, sweets, and baked goods.
-Many artificial sweeteners, such as stevia, aspartame, and monk fruit are generally well-tolerated by dogs, but xylitol can be toxic even in small amounts.
+- Another ingredient to keep an eye out for?
+The artificial sweetener xylitol, which is commonly in nut butters, sweets, and baked goods.
+Many artificial sweeteners, such as stevia, aspartame, and monk fruit, are generally well-tolerated by dogs, but xylitol can be toxic even in small amounts.

-Breads containing fatty nuts should also be avoided, as the high fat content may cause an upset stomach, diarrhea, and they can even cause pancreatitis if your dog eats nuts in large quantities.
+- Breads that contain fatty nuts should also be avoided, as the high-fat content may cause an upset stomach and diarrhea, and they can even cause pancreatitis if your dog eats nuts in large quantities.